mjschmidt/knative-hello-world-c/README.md

 ```

 ## Another Approach
 There is this set of Go Libraries used for retrofitting C and C++ into the Go compiler.
 This could be explored, but we need to make sure the performace doesn't take too big of a hit.
+This repo may be able to be used to instead build the final C container into a Go based container and simply run the C code in the GoLand Compiler

 https://github.com/xlab/c-for-go